 Fly tying is a skilled art and is an ongoing learning experience that can take many years to become exceedingly good at.
 Like anything there is almost always room for improvement and we can all usually learn a thing or two from others who have put their time and efforts into perfecting a certain skill set.
 So I thought with it being mid winter and so many people out there busy re-stocking their fly boxes for spring ice off to make our second installment of our Chironomids 101 series not so much about fishing them but preparing and tying them to a higher standard which also coincidentally fit's in perfectly with our first and previous installment "Choosing the Right Chironomid".

-Chironomids are super easy to tie and some of the most satisfying, rewarding and simplest flys out there to twist on a vice and are also the perfect introduction to fly tying for beginners.
-I believe that with just a little direction anyone can shorten the learning curve immensely and be tying like a pro in no time by just strictly following a very basic set of general guidelines.
+Chironomids can be super easy to tie and some of the most satisfying, rewarding and simplest flys out there to twist on a vice and are also the perfect introduction to fly tying for beginners.
+I have had many days of catching many fish on patterns that encorpoate simply tying a bead one color thread and one wire onto a hook.
+But it doesn't stop there.
+With literally thousands of differnt varieties of Chrionomids the options are limitless.
+There are a multitude of styles, some very basic and those more complex.
+I believe that with just a little direction anyone can shorten their learning curve immensely and be tying these like a pro in no time by just strictly following a very basic set of general guidelines.
 If you don’t tie chironomids this may also help you learn what to look for in chironomids when purchasing them for yourself from any fly shops or custom fly tyers.
 So I compiled together a very basic list of simple things one can do to improve the aesthetic quality of their Chironomid imitations.

 Here‘s 20 Basic Tips to improving your Chironomid Pupa Fly’s ...